sphilazar/dsi-notes/notes.md

             - multiply each of the 4 entries in the confusion matrix by their associated entry in the cost-benefit matrix
             - sum up these values
-            - divide by the total number of datapoints return a list of the profits
+            - divide by the total number of data points return a list of the profits
 ```